paulcraig/biochem_jupyter_notebook/Workshop_plagiarized_to_biochem/03-multiple_files_biochem_jupyter_notebook.md

 > {: .solution}
 {: .challenge}

-Using the solution above, we can modify our loop so that it prints the file name along with each energy value.
+Using the solution above, we can modify our loop so that it prints the file name along with each resolution value.

 ~~~
 for f in filenames:
     # Get the molecule name
     file_name = os.path.basename(f)
-    split_filname = file_name.split('.')
+    split_filename = file_name.split('.')
     molecule_name = split_filename[0]

     # Read the data